troycomi/snakemake-training/4_cluster/README.md

 how well you are utilizing resources.

 ### Logical resources
-Custom resources can be anything, number of connections to a database, number of large temporary files to have at once, the total disk space, etc.  Here are some applications I've used in the past:
+Custom resources can be anything: number of connections to a database, number of large temporary files to have at once, the total disk space, etc.  Here are some applications I've used in the past:
 - Limit large files.
 One step in my workflow required generating large,